- UK Spouse Visa extension requirements

 A Spouse Visa extension is an option for people already living in the UK with leave to remain as the married partner of a British citizen or person with settled status.

-Call us on 0161 826 9783 to find out more about how Immigration Lawyers Manchester can support you in your aims to extend a Marriage Visa.
+Call us on 0161 826 9783 to find out more about how Immigration Lawyers Manchester can support you in your aims to extend a Spouse Visa.

 Spouse Visa extension requirements

 To continue to be eligible for a Spouse Visa, and successfully extend it, one partner must be a British citizen or settled person.
-If this partner has lost their citizenship or settled status for any reason since your original application was granted, you will not be eligible for a visa extension.
+If this partner has lost their citizenship or settled status for any reason since your original, spouse visa application was granted, you will not be eligible for a Spouse Visa extension.

 You must also continue to satisfy the financial requirement for a Partner Visa.
 This requirement dictates that you and your partner have a minimum income of £18,600 gross annual income between the two of you.